 There are now more than 1,200 qualified assistant practitioners in the North West and a further 750 in training.
 Assistant practitioners work at level four of the career framework; the role being developed based on service need.

 Trainee assistant practitioners (TAPs) develop knowledge and skills beyond that of traditional support staff through a foundation degree programme and work-based learning supported by practice.

 The role of advanced practitioner is defined in a North West concordat, produced in partnership with trusts and universities.
 It is described as clinical, autonomous and multi-disciplinary.
 The role has been accessed by a range of experienced registered healthcare professionals, including allied health professionals (AHPs).

-Currently there are about 260 advanced practitioners across the region, sponsored by NHS North West, and a further 140 in training.
+Currently there are about 260 advanced practitioners across the region, sponsored by Health Education North West, and a further 140 in training.

 Eight universities are commissioned to provide an MSc Advanced Practice in Health and Social Care.
 The programme’s core content includes clinical assessment and diagnostics, evidence based practice and leadership.
 There is a strong focus on work based learning to reflect the clinical nature of the role and its application in a specific area of service.